How to Name a Startup: Step-by-Step Naming Process

 - Dominant existing content that would make SEO difficult

-A name can pass legal trademark checks but still be problematic if there's massive existing web presence.
+A name can pass legal trademark checks but still be problematic if there's a massive existing web presence.
 If searching your name returns thousands of results about something else, you'll struggle to own that term.

-Filter 6: Strategic Fit
+Filter 6: Strategic fit

 For remaining names, evaluate strategic alignment: